Federal Prison Authority

 1. the offender must be serving a term of imprisonment other than life imprisonment based on a conviction for an offense or offenses that do not include any crime of violence, sex offenses, or other offenses enumerated in the statute;

-2. the offender must have served greater of 10 years or 75% of the term of imprisonment imposed at sentencing;
+2. the offender must have served a greater than 10 years or 75% of the term of imprisonment imposed at sentencing;

 3. the offender must not have been convicted in the past of any Federal or State crime of violence, sex offense, or other offense enumerated in the statute.